Signs of illness or pain

 - pay attention to your dog’s dental care and seek advice from your vet if there are signs of problems

-- contact a vet promptly and follow veterinary advice if you recognise signs and symptoms of disease or suspect that your dog is in pain, ill or injured
+- contact a vet as soon as possible and follow veterinary advice if you recognise signs and symptoms of disease or suspect that your dog is in pain, ill or injured

 - seek advice from a vet or suitably qualified dog care specialist, if at any time you have concerns about the health or welfare of your dog